esbmc/esbmc/python/README.md

 Accordingly, these bindings come with some hard truths: using them is not a substitute for knowing about (much of) ESBMCs internals.
 They don't provide anything more than what ESBMC already does.
 They are no silver bullet for making an analysis or extension work (they just make it easier).
-Finally, the moment you touch python you immediately pay a performance penalty.
+Finally, by it's nature python is slower than C++, thus these bindings will not be as performant as a C++ implementation.

 ## Building